Pretzel links, mutation, and the slice-ribbon conjecture: Introduction

+A significant positive result, due to Lisca \cite{Lisca:2007-1}, shows that the slice-ribbon conjecture holds for $2$-bridge knots.
+Specifically, Lisca showed that a $2$-bridge knot is ribbon if and only if its double branched cover, which is a rational homology sphere, bounds a rational homology ball.
 The lattice-theoretic obstruction coming from Donaldson's theorem was combined with Heegaard-Floer invariants by Greene and Jabuka, who showed that the slice-ribbon conjecture is true for all $3$-stranded pretzel knots $P(p,q,r)$ with $p,q,r$ odd~ \cite{Greene-Jabuka:2011-1}.
-In \cite{Lecuona:2012-1} Lecuona used similar techniques as Lisca to prove the slice-ribbon conjecture for a large infinite family of $3$-stranded Montesinos knots.
+In \cite{Lecuona:2012-1}, Lecuona used similar techniques as Lisca to prove the slice-ribbon conjecture for a large infinite family of $3$-stranded Montesinos knots.
 Related questions were addressed by~\cite{Lecuona:2015-1,Miller:2017-1,Choe-Park:2018-1}.

-In \cite{Aceto:2015-1} the first author adapted Lisca's technique to investigate which rational homology $S^1\times S^2$s bound rational homology $S^1\times D^3$s.
-In an upcoming paper~\cite{Aceto:2018-1}, he applies this obstruction to $2$-component Montesinos links.
-We now state a special case of the theorem.
+We prove the slice-ribbon conjecture for $4$-stranded $2$-component pretzel links.
 Recall that a \emph{$4$-stranded pretzel link} $P(p,q,r,s)$ is a link admitting a diagram as in Figure \ref{fig:pretzel_link} where each $p$, $q$, $r$, $s$ denotes the number of half twists in the box.